jakubpulaczewski/pipeline-flow/README.md

 ``pipeline-flow`` provides a lightweight and extensible solution for managing ELT/ETL/ETLT data pipelines.

+## The documentation is coming soon.
+It's planned to be released by Friday!!!
 ## Why

 Managing complex data workflows is a common challenge in data engineering.
 Traditional tools like **Apache Airflow** and **Luigi**